PythaGorilla/markdown-cv/index.md

 ## Work Experience

 __Machine Learning Engineer__ - __Xiaoniu Animation__  Shenzhen, China `2018/01 - 2019/05`
 Developed a recommentaion microservice with a pioneer use of deepwalk in production and greatly improved user retention rates.
 Invented a new graph search algorithm which is much faster than other products on the market.
 Built and helped maintain the ETL and CI/CD pipeline of the company.
-(Scala, Hadoop, Hive, Docker, Python, Arangodb, Airflow)
+(Spark, Scala, Kafka, Hadoop, Hive, Docker, GO, Python, Arangodb, Airflow)

 __Research Intern__ - __Thales__  Québec, QC, Canada `2017/05 - 2017/12`
 Built a semantic search engine helping the HR department find specific experts.
 It combines graph database with machine learning (graph embedding) and NLProc (chatbot).
 The final product allows a HR to input a natural sentence describing the desired expertise in the portal and generate proper candidates.
 (Neo4j, Docker,  React, Flask, Tensorflow)